jilliangmeehan/looore/content/reference/childe harold.md

 >
 > Entering with every step he took through many a scene.

-this reminds me of the vessels of wine being refilled in [[content/notes/reference/the morn a thousand roses brings|the morn a thousand roses brings]]. also thinking about the foul legacy transformation slowly eroding his body & soul every time he uses it — healing himself in vain.
+this reminds me of the vessels of wine being refilled in [[the morn a thousand roses brings|the morn a thousand roses brings]]. also thinking about the foul legacy transformation slowly eroding his body & soul every time he uses it — healing himself in vain.

 ---

 **canto the third, xi:**
-> But who can view the ripened [[content/notes/reference/motifs/rose|rose]], nor seek
+> But who can view the ripened [[rose|rose]], nor seek
 >
 > To wear it?